How to Start Flipping Furniture With No Money

 If you just want to make a couple hundred dollars a month, go for it.
 It’s fun and if you aren’t trying to make more than that, it’s pretty easy.
 But if you’d like to do this for a meaningful amount of cash, or even full time, treat it like a business from the start.

 With our $100 we now felt we had a little wiggle room to experiment with better and different supplies.
 For example we bought chalk paint because it’s low mess and goes a long way.
 It also doesn’t require other supplies like primer and strippers.
 And, we could do it inside, late at night.
 If you don’t have a backyard or garage, or you live with kids or pets, chalk paint is a good option.
-We still painted with our latex oops paint too, but we bought primer and paint all-in-one (we like Behr Paint + Primer, because it’s affordable and easy to find).
+We still painted with our latex oops paint whenever possible.
+But we also bought primer and paint all-in-one (we like Behr Paint + Primer, because it’s affordable and easy to find).
+Now that we were committed to our furniture flipping business we bought full gallons (before we just bought quarts!).

-We also soon found that stools sold well in our area and increased our purchase budget to $20 (we figured the price of two margaritas was a worthwhile gamble).
-When we found a pair of two stools (Another lesson: pairs sell better. ) for $20 or less, and they were not wobbly, we could repaint in an hour or less if needed, and sell for about $45 to $50.
+We soon found that stools sold well in our area.
+So we increased our purchase budget to $20 (we figured the price of two margaritas was a worthwhile gamble).
+When we found a pair of two stools for $20 or less, and they were not wobbly, we grabbed them.
+This is because you can usually repaint simple wooden stools in an hour or less if needed, and sell for about $45 to $50.
 We increased our profit goal to $30 per sale.
-Within two weeks, we had made more than $300 (two pairs of stools at $50 each and two sets of nightstands at $60 each, plus a couple of lamps).
+Within two weeks, we had made more than $300.
+(We sold two pairs of stools at $50 each and two sets of nightstands at $60 each, plus a couple of lamps.)

 Once we had $500, we got more serious about buying items we knew were decent sellers, even if we had to hold them for a little while.
 We bought a quirky lamp that didn’t sell for three weeks (but it cost $12 and so we didn’t tie up a lot of capital in that hold).
 Our painting skills were improving so we splashed out for some higher end paint.
 This helped us to sell at a slightly higher price.